Neumann-Nils/TalkLight/README.md

 ## Code Example

-A small snippet to perform a action locally and remotely.
+A small snippet to perform an action locally and remotely.
 This is the easiest use-case thinkable.
 The action are defined by us.

     public void performAction(TLActionIdentifier action) {